Diplomacy of the American Civil War: Prussia

-Preoccupied with trying to unify the various German states under its banner, Prussia did not participate in the American Civil War.
-However, several members of the Prussian military served as officers and enlisted men in both armies, just as numerous men who previously immigrated to the United States.
-Also, official military observers were sent to North America to observe the tactics of both armies, which were later studied by future military leaders of Prussia and then the unified Germany.
+Prussia recognized Confederate belligerency, but because of the lack of Prussian overseas territories, this meant little.
+Several members of the Prussian military served as officers and enlisted men in both armies, just as had numerous men who had previously emigrated to the United States.
+Military observers were also sent to North America to observe the tactics of both armies, which were later studied by future military leaders of Prussia and the later unified German Empire.